Darylcosm0/Ecommerce-web/README.md

 A computer that runs on either of the following; (Windows 7+, Linux, Mac OS) nodejs 9.0+ Some bit of patience for your own sanity.
 Installation To use this repo on your machine requires some simple steps.

-    # installation
-    To use this repo on your machine requires some simple steps

-    # steps to follow
+### Installation

+Follow these steps to set up this repository on your machine:

-    Open terminal/comand line iterface on your computer
+1. Open your terminal/command line interface on your computer.

-    clone the repo by using the following:
+2. Clone the repository using the following command:

 - git clone: